Fonemine/documentation/expressions.md

 HAS_CAT('TimeClocks: NXG LE (Wifi) (NR)') || HAS_CAT('TimeClocks: Touch Clock (NR)') ||
 HAS_CAT('TimeClocks: Velocity 800 (NR)') || HAS_CAT('TimeClocks: Velocity 850 (NR)') ||
 HAS_CAT('TimeClocks: Virtual Clock (NR)') || HAS_CAT('TimeForce (NR)')) && ((opportunity_type == 'New Business') && HAS_PROD('7796'))

+You can now use ‘${expr}’ macros in any string literal in form expressions.
+So rather than typing “id = ‘” & id & “‘”, you can now use “id = ‘${id}’” instead.
 ```
 In Quote UI Layout **Form** access-control hide-condition